konflux-ci/release-service-catalog/tasks/update-infra-deployments/README.md

 | defaultGithubAppInstallationID | Installation ID of Github app in the organization                                            | true     | 35269675                                                                                                                                         |

 ## Changes in 1.2.0
-- Updated the base image used in this task
+* Updated the base image used in this task

 ## Changes in 1.1.0
-- Updated the base image used in this task
+* Updated the base image used in this task

 ## Changes in 1.0.0
-- Modified `update-infra-deployments` task to dynamically fetch `targetGHRepo`, `githubAppID`, and `githubAppInstallationID` from the dataJsonPath JSON file.
+* Modified `update-infra-deployments` task to dynamically fetch `targetGHRepo`, `githubAppID`, and `githubAppInstallationID` from the dataJsonPath JSON file.
   (defaults to redhat-appstudio/infra-deployments for targetGHRepo, and provided defaults for githubAppID and githubAppInstallationID)
-- Added `defaultTargetGHRepo`, `defaultGithubAppID`, and `defaultGithubAppInstallationID` parameters to the update-infra-deployments task to specify the default values for the GitHub repository and app configurations.
+* Added `defaultTargetGHRepo`, `defaultGithubAppID`, and `defaultGithubAppInstallationID` parameters to the update-infra-deployments task to specify the default values for the GitHub repository and app configurations.

-## Changes since 0.4.1
+## Changes in 0.4.1
-- Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead
+* Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead

-## Changes since 0.4.0
+## Changes in 0.4.0
-- add protection to prevent failures if there are no updated files.
+* add protection to prevent failures if there are no updated files.

-## Changes since 0.3
+## Changes in 0.3
-- extraDataJsonPath is renamed to dataJsonPath to more closely match the API spec
+* extraDataJsonPath is renamed to dataJsonPath to more closely match the API spec

-## Changes since 0.2
+## Changes in 0.2
-- update Tekton API to v1
+* update Tekton API to v1

-## Changes since 0.1
+## Changes in 0.1
-- extraDataJsonPath and snapshotPath are now required parameters
+* extraDataJsonPath and snapshotPath are now required parameters